yochaigal/cairn/wip/2e/downtime.md

 Examples:
 - After returning to their home base from an unsuccessful delve into the **Roots**, a PC discovers that they'd unknowingly brought along a stowaway: an eyeless devourer, barely hatched.
 They decide to keep the creature, and to train it in secret.
 - During a play session, a PC becomes friendly with the **Seneschal** of the **Order of the Helm**.
 Impressed by the Order's values, the PC asks to join, and what the requirements are.
-- An NPC tragically died during the **Battle of Frogs** while under a particular PC's care.
-Now, the NPC's powerful family is terribly upset, making the PC's adventuring life more difficult.
-Now, that PC would like to repair their relationship enough so that they can show their face around town once more.
+- A powerful NPC died during the **Battle of Frogs** while under a particular PC's care.
+That PC would like to repair their relationship with the NPC's Faction so that they and their allies can once more perform tasks for the faction.